 A service provider license in Nevada covers a wide variety of services, ranging from online poker software providers to geolocation and financial companies.
 There are several classes of service provider licenses available in Nevada as well.

-Is there a list of the companies that have been granted iGaming licenses in Nevada?
+Is there a list of the companies that have been granted online gaming licenses in Nevada?

 Yes.
 You can find a complete list of companies licensed in Nevada to provide online gaming services at the NV.gov website.
 The lists are broken down by category.